WasmEdge/WasmEdge/docs/book/en/src/extend/build.md

 The following guide is for Linux distributions.
 For MacOS, please refer to [Build for macOS](build_on_mac.md).
 For Windows, please refer to [Build for Windows](build_on_windows.md).
 For Android, please refer to [Build for Android](build_for_android.md).

 > If you just want the latest builds from the `HEAD` of the `master` branch, and do not want to build it yourself, you can download the release package directly from our Github Action's CI artifact.
-[Here is an example](https://github.com/WasmEdge/WasmEdge/actions/runs/1521549504#artifacts).
+[Here is a build](https://github.com/WasmEdge/WasmEdge/actions/runs/1521549504#artifacts).

 ## Get Source Code